On This Page

 Cultural Tips

 Pura vida: national motto meaning 'pure life'—used for hello, goodbye, I'm good, no worries, everything.
 Reflects relaxed Costa Rican attitude.
 Ticos: what Costa Ricans call themselves—friendly, welcoming, proud of their country.
 No military: Costa Rica abolished army 1949—proud tradition, money went to education/healthcare.
 Eco-tourism leaders: respect nature (don't litter, stay on trails, don't feed wildlife).
 Slow pace: 'Tico time' is flexible—patience essential.
 Driving: aggressive, honking common (not angry, just communication), watch for potholes and livestock.
 Safety: generally safe but watch belongings (car break-ins at beaches).
 Tipping: service charge included but extra appreciated.
-Casados: typical lunch—rice, beans, plantains, salad, meat (₡4,000-6,000, filling and good value).
+Casados: typical lunch—rice, beans, plantains, salad, meat ($4.71–$8.25 / CRC 2,240–CRC 3,919, filling and good value).
 Sodas: small family restaurants (not soda drinks!)—cheap, authentic food.
 Wildlife: don't approach or feed (sloths, monkeys, crocodiles all dangerous).
 Leave turtle nests alone.
 Zip-lining: trust equipment but follow instructions.
 Pura vida attitude is contagious—relax and enjoy!

 Perfect 7-Day Costa Rica Itinerary

-Day 1: Arrive & Arenal Volcano
+Arrive & Arenal Volcano

-Day 2: Arenal Activities
+Arenal Activities

-Day 3: Drive to Monteverde
+Drive to Monteverde

-Day 4: Monteverde Adventures
+Monteverde Adventures

-Day 5: Drive to Manuel Antonio
+Drive to Manuel Antonio

-Day 7: Return to San José & Depart
+Return to San José & Depart

-Where to Stay in San José
+Where to Stay

-San José Downtown
+San José Centro

 Frequently Asked Questions